 To combat this, educate yourself as much as you can about a situation.
 Knowledge helps alleviate fears because it brings certainty to uncertainty.

 Take my fear of investing as an example.
-What I am doing to help with that fear is to educate myself as much as I can.
+I overcame that fear by educating myself with techniques and stats as much as I could.

 Educating yourself on any situation where you are fearful.
 The more you know, the less fearful you’ll be.

 Since I work in customer service, I have to make phone calls to people quite frequently.